muammar/ml-utils/README.md

 ### Be nice

-If you use these scripts, cite it :)
+If you use these scripts, cite this repo :)

 M. El Khatib, "amp-utils: atomistic machine learning utilities".
 DOI: